MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Set-AzureRmWebApp.md

 PS C:\> Set-AzureRmWebApp -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -HttpLoggingEnabled $true
 ```

-This example sets a property to enable HTTP logging for a web app named "ContosoWebApp" in the "Default-Web-WestUS" resource group.
+This command sets a property to enable HTTP logging for a web app named "ContosoWebApp" in the "Default-Web-WestUS" resource group.

 ## PARAMETERS